 This followed a bailout in May 2010.
 EU leaders pledged 720 billion euros ($928 billion) to prevent Greece's toxic debt from triggering another Wall Street flash crash.
 The action was needed to restore faith in the euro, which slid to a 14-month low against the dollar.

 ... under pressure from the U.S. and Asia to stabilize markets, the European governments gambled that the show of financial force would prevent a sovereign-debt crisis and muffle speculation that the 11-year-old euro might break apart.

 The U.S. and China intervened after the ECB said it would not rescue Greece.
 LIBOR rose as banks started to panic, just like in 2008, only this time they were avoiding each others' toxic Greece debt, instead of mortgage-backed securities.

 What Are the Consequences?:

-Initially, the UK and several other EU countries that aren't part of the eurozone balked at the treaty.
+Initially, the UK and several other EU countries that aren't part of the eurozone balked at Merkel's treaty.
 If the treaty is ratified by only eurozone countries, it could lead to a "two-tier" EU.
 Eurozone countries may then create preferential treaties for their members only, excluding EU countries that don't have the euro.

 Second, eurozone countries must agree to cutbacks in spending.
 This could slow their economic growth, as it has in Greece.
 These austerity measures have been politically unpopular.
 Voters could bring in new leaders, who might leave the eurozone or the EU itself.